 LC Heating & Air provides professional, NADCA-standard duct cleaning for Studio City homes.
-We use truck-mounted negative pressure to remove debris, not just move it around.
+We use truck-mounted negative pressure to remove years of dust, wildfire smoke residue, and construction debris, ensuring your HVAC system runs cleaner and more efficiently.

 Local HVAC considerations